-- I was sleep deprived and constantly sick.
+- I was sleep deprived which resulted in me being constantly sick.

 - I got the worst case of staph infection - ever.

-To put it simply, it was not a fun time in my life - I was fu*king terrified!!
+To put it simply, it was not a fun time in my life and I was fucking terrified.

 By sleeping at my co-workers' places nearby, I created more opportunity for myself by being able to take on early morning clients and acquire that "full-time trainer" status at the gym I so desperately needed; thereby making more, steady money and having health insurance (!!!).

 Fail again.
 Fail better.
-AND GET THE HECK UP!
+AND GET THE hell UP.

-I expect many more challenges and hardships to come my way in my life.
+I expect many more challenges and hardships to come my way.
 And you know what?
-I welcome them!
-I know with those challenges will come an evolved, wiser, more determined version of myself.
-I look at obstacles differently from my younger self.
+I welcome them.
+Because I know with those challenges will come an evolved, wiser, more determined version of myself.
+And I'm f'ing ready.